JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 #### GI Temporal and Spatial Resampling

 Temporal reservoir selection for GI is a little different from DI.
-Instead of reprojecting based only on motion vectors, we instead jitter the reprojected location using [permutation sampling](TODO).
+In addition to reprojecting based on motion vectors, we jitter the reprojected location by a few pixels in either direction using [permutation sampling](TODO).
 This essentially adds a small spatial component to the temporal resampling, which helps break up temporal correlations.
 Without permutation sampling, the denoiser (DLSS-RR) would have artifacts.
+(TODO: Screenshot comparisons)

+(TODO: Talk about why we didn't use it for DI, re-validate this assumption)

 Spatial reservoir selection for GI is identical to DI.